-- Think first: before starting to say something pause a few seconds and ask are these words--true or false; exaggerated or accurate; healing or cutting; grateful or complaining? - Talk less: it is a biblical fact that the less you talk the wiser you appear.
+• Think first: before starting to say something pause a few seconds and ask are these words--true or false; exaggerated or accurate; healing or cutting; grateful or complaining?

+- Talk less: it is a biblical fact that the less you talk the wiser you appear.
 Plan, prepare, concentrate and enrich each opportunity to speak.
-Make each a time to speak as 1 Peter 4:11 If anyone speaks, let him speak as the oracles of God.
-If anyone ministers, let him do it as with the ability which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
-Amen.
-NKJV - Start now: like David, ask God to fit you for a word retainer, get braces put on that tongue.
+Make each a time to speak as 1 Peter 4:11 If anyone speaks, let him speak as the oracles of God. - Start now: like David, ask God to fit you for a word retainer, get braces put on that tongue.
 Don't waste your greatest tool.